yohantsn/yohantsn/README.md

 ### About Me

 - I have worked with development since 2017, in Mobile I have more than 3 years of experience.
-I have worked in areas such as: health, IOT, finance and back office.
-I always try to bring to projects that help the concept of clean architecture and test culture.
+I have worked in areas such as health, IOT, finance, and back office.
+I always try to bring projects that help the concept of clean architecture and test culture.